Asexual reproduction in starfish

 Asexual reproduction in starfish takes place by fission or through autotomy of arms.
 In fission, the central disc breaks into two pieces and each portion then regenerates the missing parts.
 In autotomy, an arm is shed with part of the central disc attached, which continues to live independently as a "comet", eventually growing a new set of arms.
-Although almost all sea stars can regenerate their limbs, only a select few sea star species are able to reproduce in these ways.
+Fragmentation occurs on star fishes.

 Fission

 Fissiparity in the starfish family Asteriidae is confined to the genera Coscinasterias, Stephanasterias and Sclerasterias.
 Another family in which asexual reproduction by fission has independently arisen is the Asterinidae.
 The life span is at least four years.

 A dense population of Stephanasterias albula was studied at North Lubec, Maine.
 All the individuals were fairly small, with arm lengths not exceeding 18 mm, but no juveniles were found, suggesting that there had been no recent larval recruitment and that this species may be obligately fissiparous.
 Fission seemed to take place only in the spring and summer and for any individual, occurred once a year or once every two years.

 Another species, Coscinasterias tenuispina, has a variable number of arms but is often found with 7 arms divided into dis-similar sized groups of 3 and 4.
 It is unclear why fission starts in any particular part of the disc rather than any other, but the origin seemed to bear some relation to the position of the madreporites and the longest arm.
 This species typically reproduces sexually in the winter and by fission at other times of year.
 The undivided individual has 1 to 5 madreporites and at least one is found in each offspring.
 New arms usually appear in groups of 4 and are normally accompanied by the appearance of additional madreporites.
 The presence of multiple madreporites seems to be a prerequisite of fission.
 In Brazil, only male individuals have been found and fission takes place all the year round, though primarily in the winter.
 Fission seems to be correlated with certain stress factors such as particularly low tides, when many starfish may be exposed to the air.